-Are you curious about using the Little White Schoolhouse for a personal gathering?
-Click Here to submit a request.
+Are you interested in using the Little White Schoolhouse for a personal gathering?
+Click Here to submit a building access request.

 Welcome to the home of the Conifer Historical Society!
 Formerly known as the Conifer Junction Schoolhouse, our beloved 1923 one room schoolhouse is now known as the Little White Schoolhouse and was placed on the National Register of Historic Places in 2014.

 Click Here to View our information on the National Register of Historic Places.

 A Historical Structure Assessment (HSA) was completed in August of 2015 by the University of Colorado Denver College of Architecture and Planning, and was paid for with a grant from the Colorado State Historic Fund.

 Click Here to View our HSA Report.